Volpe95/instabug-chat-system/README.md

 system to achieve that.
 It is allowed for chats and messages to take time to be persisted.

-Again `Redis` was of a great help here using the `PubSub Scheme` inside `RabbitMQ`,so for any `create`, `update` or `destroy` we only validate the request then throw it into a queue to be consumed using background workers (chats worker and message worker) for executing the operations into the MYSQL database.
+`PubSub Scheme` inside `RabbitMQ` was used, so for any `create`, `update` or `destroy` we only validate the request then throw it into a queue to be consumed using background workers (chats worker and message worker) for executing the operations into the MYSQL database.

 > Add an endpoint for searching through messages of a specific chat.
 It should be able to partially match messages’ bodies.
 You must use ElasticSearch for this.